liquidz00/Patcher/docs/getting_started/introduction.rst

 Prerequisites
 -------------

 Ensure you have Python 3.10 or higher, and access to a Jamf Pro instance with administrator privileges.

+**For versions 1.3.4 and later**: Patcher can automatically handle the creation of API clients and roles, provided SSO is not used for Jamf Pro accounts.
+If SSO is used, you will need to manually create and provide an API client and role for Patcher.

-It is **required** to create a dedicated API client for Patcher use, with the following roles:
+If manual creation is required, create a dedicated API client for Patcher use with the following roles:

 - Read Patch Management Software Titles
 - Read Patch Policies